What Brivo does well

 Choose Verkada Access if you: already use Verkada cameras and want access control in the same dashboard without a separate integration.

-Choose Tec-Tel if you: manage 3 or more facilities, want one integrator to handle access, cameras, and AI in a single accountable relationship, need workplace safety AI or intelligent video search layered above your access and camera infrastructure, and want design, install, and service run by one accountable Tec-Tel project manager to one standard.
+Work with Tec-Tel when: manage 3 or more facilities, want one integrator to handle access, cameras, and AI in a single accountable relationship, need workplace safety AI or intelligent video search layered above your access and camera infrastructure, and want design, install, and service run by one accountable Tec-Tel project manager to one standard.

 Get a free consultation